-- 2 tbsp raw sugar or sweetener of your choice
+- 2 tablespoon raw sugar or sweetener of your choice

 - 2 cloves garlic crushed or finely grated

-- 1 lime (zest and about 1 tbsp juice)
+- 1 lime (zest and about 1 tablespoon juice)

-- 1 tbsp shiro miso paste (white miso paste - omit if gluten free)
+- 1 tablespoon shiro miso paste (white miso paste - omit if gluten free)